FatihcDeniz/Currency-Converter-WebScraping/README.md

 `BeautifulSoup` and `tkinter` libraries are required.

-You can this program by writing `python converter.py` in the terminal.
+You can use this program by writing `python converter.py` in the terminal.